Network interface controller: Performance and advanced functionality

 Multiqueue NICs provide multiple transmit and receive queues, allowing packets received by the NIC to be assigned to one of its receive queues.
 The NIC may distribute incoming traffic between the receive queues using a hash function.
 Each receive queue is assigned to a separate interrupt; by routing each of those interrupts to different CPUs or CPU cores, processing of the interrupt requests triggered by the network traffic received by a single NIC can be distributed improving performance.

 The hardware-based distribution of the interrupts, described above, is referred to as receive-side scaling (RSS).
-Purely software implementations also exist, such as the receive packet steering (RPS) and receive flow steering (RFS).
+Purely software implementations also exist, such as the receive packet steering (RPS), receive flow steering (RFS), and Intel Flow Director.
 Further performance improvements can be achieved by routing the interrupt requests to the CPUs or cores executing the applications that are the ultimate destinations for network packets that generated the interrupts.
-This technique improves Locality of reference and results in higher overall performance, reduced latency and better hardware utilization because of the higher utilization of CPU caches and fewer required context switches.
-Examples of such implementations are the RFS and Intel Flow Director.
+This technique improves locality of reference and results in higher overall performance, reduced latency and better hardware utilization because of the higher utilization of CPU caches and fewer required context switches.

 With multi-queue NICs, additional performance improvements can be achieved by distributing outgoing traffic among different transmit queues.
 By assigning different transmit queues to different CPUs or CPU cores, internal operating system contentions can be avoided.
 This approach is usually referred to as transmit packet steering (XPS).

 Some products feature NIC partitioning (NPAR, also known as port partitioning) that uses SR-IOV virtualization to divide a single 10 Gigabit Ethernet NIC into multiple discrete virtual NICs with dedicated bandwidth, which are presented to the firmware and operating system as separate PCI device functions.

-TCP offload engine is a technology used in some NICs to offload processing of the entire TCP/IP stack to the network controller.
+Some NICs provide a TCP offload engine to offload processing of the entire TCP/IP stack to the network controller.
 It is primarily used with high-speed network interfaces, such as Gigabit Ethernet and 10 Gigabit Ethernet, for which the processing overhead of the network stack becomes significant.

 Some NICs offer integrated field-programmable gate arrays (FPGAs) for user-programmable processing of network traffic before it reaches the host computer, allowing for significantly reduced latencies in time-sensitive workloads.
 Moreover, some NICs offer complete low-latency TCP/IP stacks running on integrated FPGAs in combination with userspace libraries that intercept networking operations usually performed by the operating system kernel; Solarflare's open-source OpenOnload network stack that runs on Linux is an example.
 This kind of functionality is usually referred to as user-level networking.